How to Measure Manufacturing ROI

 Take the industrial IoT, or internet of things, for example.
 All hype aside, the zeal for this young industry is driving explosive growth for manufacturers who produce IoT hardware and software connectivity.
 Other types of manufacturers benefit from the use of manufacturing metric algorithms being applied in their manufacturing processes.

-By relating costs to benefits – production capacity, increase in operations efficiency, flexibility to complete manufacturing needs, and decrease cycle times – the Return on Investment of new equipment can be calculated.
+By relating costs to benefits – production capacity, increase in operations efficiency, flexibility to complete manufacturing needs, and decrease cycle times – the ROI of new equipment can be calculated.

 When economic times are good, sometimes even weaker manufacturing performers can succeed.
 Products are in high demand and inefficiencies may be hidden in pricing or volume.
 However, as the economy tightens with more difficult pricing and competition, the more efficient processes with the higher ROI will likely be more successful.

-Do the Smart Thing and Partner with Thermal Press for a Higher ROI
+Do the Smart Thing and Partner with Thermal Press International for a Higher ROI

 Work with Thermal Press engineers to determine the optimum equipment and processes for your next assembly process and substantially increase your ROI in manufacturing.
 As your manufacturing demands grow, consider upgrading your Thermal Press equipment to include the latest in application and measurement tools to produce the highest-quality products.
 The increase in quality, repeatability and lower downtime for maintenance and changeover will likely prove to be worth the investment.

-We will help you determine your manufacturing equipment ROI, and let us show you how Thermal Press equipment stacks up against the competition.
+We will help you determine your manufacturing equipment ROI.
+Let us show you how Thermal Press equipment stacks up against the competition.